BIIFSweden/Federico-Pietrocola2022-1-GFP-Dot-Counting-with-Cellpose/README.md

    ```bash
    conda activate chiara1
    ```
-2. Change to the "Code" directory contained in this downloaded git repository
+2. Change to the directory where the program is saved.
    ```bash
    cd directoy_of_downloaded_git_repository
    ```